 The collections also include early editions of the works of the New England Puritans and first editions of most of the works of important ninteenth-century Unitarians and Universalists, such as William Ellery Channing, Theodore Parker, Hosea Ballou, and Ralph Waldo Emerson.
 The library holds a small collection of works from Channing’s personal library.
 A large gift from Harvard Divinity School Dean Douglas Horton and his wife Mildred supplied many books on Puritanism and Congregational polity, including first editions of Puritan divines such as Increase and Cotton Mather.

 The American Board of Commissioners for Foreign Missions (A.B.C.F.M.) was the largest of the Protestant missionary societies active in the nineteenth century.
 It had missions in more than twenty countries and established printing offices in South Africa, West Africa, Malta, Smyrna, Beirut, Urmia (Iran), Madras, South China, Hawaii, and Micronesia.
 Presses were also created to print missionary materials for Native Americans such as the Cherokee, Nez Perce, and Seneca.
-Andover-Harvard holds a large collection of the pamphlets printed by these mission presses.
+Harvard Divinity School Library holds a large collection of the pamphlets printed by these mission presses.
 Most were given to the library in 1968 when the United Church Board for World Ministries (U.C.B.W.M.), the successor to the A.B.C.F.M., closed its library in Boston.